 Get full access to Outside Learn, our online education hub featuring in-depth fitness, nutrition, and adventure courses and more than 2,000 instructional videos when you sign up for Outside+ Sign up for Outside+ today.

-Whatever the case, I’m currently experiencing pain that’s familiar to skiers the world over: Tightness and soreness emanating from the bottom of the spine, up through the back, and out to the sides of the hips.
+I love and dread the beginning of ski season.
+Getting back on snow after a long summer is obviously the best.
+But it’s also killer on my body, especially my low back.
+Even if I play it smart and ski just a half day during those first days back on skis, my iliocostalis protests, and I experience the pain that’s familiar to skiers the world over: Tightness and soreness emanating from the bottom of the spine, up through the back, and out to the sides of the hips.

 Why is this type of soreness so common among skiers?
 Torey Anderson, head physical therapist for the women on the U.S. Ski Team, has the answers.